 At Bard, six broad clusters of political studies are identified: political theory, American politics, comparative politics, political economy, public law, and international relations.
-The clusters necessarily overlap one another and other fields.
-Students are encouraged to combine courses in political studies with relevant courses in other disciplines, such as history, economics, sociology, and literature.
+The clusters overlap with one another and other fields.
+Students are encouraged to combine courses in political studies with relevant courses in related disciplines, such as history, economics, and sociology.

 Recent Senior Projects in Political Studies